 For the Canadian 6/49 game, click here.

-Lotto 6 aus 49 is one of the longest-running European lottery games, having held its first draw on 9th October 1955.
+The German Lotto, also known as Lotto 6 aus 49, is one of the longest-running European lottery games, having held its first draw on 9th October 1955.
 The game is currently operated by Deutscher Lotto- und Totoblock, a conglomeration of 16 regional lottery operators in Germany.
 Each of these lotteries takes turns running the group, with a new leader taking over every three years.

-Draws for Lotto 6 aus 49 were originally held once a week on Saturdays, but in 1982 a Wednesday draw was added to the schedule.
-The matrix of the game was changed from 7/38 to 6/49 in June 1986 and additional rule changes were made in May 2013, which added the Superzahl and improved the odds of winning a prize - going from an overall 1 in 54 to 1 in 31.
+German Lotto draws were originally held once a week on Saturdays, but in 1982 a Wednesday draw was added to the schedule.
+The matrix of the game was changed from 7/38 to 6/49 in June 1986 and additional rule changes were made in May 2013, when the Superzahl, which works like the Powerball in the US lottery game, was added.
+This improved the odds of winning a prize, going from an overall 1 in 54 to 1 in 31.

-Lotto 6 aus 49 is a straightforward game; players purchase their tickets and select six numbers from 1 to 49 and a bonus number, known as a Superzahl, from 0 to 9, which is chosen during the draw from a separate machine.
+German Lotto is a straightforward game; players purchase their tickets and select six numbers from 1 to 49 and a bonus number, known as a Superzahl, from 0 to 9, which is chosen during the draw from a separate machine.